topfreegames/eventsgateway/README.md

 * configPrefix: whatever comes just before `client` portion of your config
 * config: a viper config with at least a `client` key holding Events Gateway settings
-* logger: a logrus.FieldLogger instance
+* logger: a logger.Logger instance
 * client: should be nil for most cases, except for unit testing
 * opts: extra []grpc.DialOption objects